tgogos/CS_notes/serverless/Peeking_Behind_the_Curtains_of_Serverless_Platforms.md

  - *Isolation*: A function usually executes in a **dedicated function instance (a container or other kind of sandbox)** with restricted resources such as CPU time and memory.
  - *Event-driven*: Unlike virtual machines (VMs) in more traditional infrastructure-as-a-service (IaaS) platforms, a function instance will be **launched only when the function is invoked** and is put to sleep immediately after handling a request.

-> Hiding resource management from tenants enables this programming model,
+Hiding resource management from tenants enables this programming model,...

-**but**
+**BUT:**

-> the resulting opacity hinders adoption for many potential users, who have expressed concerns about:
+the resulting opacity hinders adoption for many potential users, who have expressed concerns about:
-> - security in terms of the quality of isolation, DDoS resistance, and more...
+ - security in terms of the quality of isolation, DDoS resistance, and more...
-> - the need to understand resource management to improve application performance
+ - the need to understand resource management to improve application performance
-> - and the ability of platforms to deliver on performance
+ - and the ability of platforms to deliver on performance